Ken Blackwell: Ohio secretary of state (1999–2007)

+As Ohio's secretary of state and chief elections officer during the 2004 presidential election, Blackwell also served as an honorary co-chair of President George W. Bush's campaign.
 On December 27, 2004, Blackwell requested a court order to protect him from being interviewed in the Moss v.
 Bush case, a challenge of the presidential vote.
 He fought a subpoena, arguing that the litigation was frivolous.